 Web PaaS supports deploying .NET applications by allowing developers to define a build process and pass its variables to the .NET Core build environment.

 To specify a .NET Core container, use the

 hooks: build: | set -xe dotnet publish --output "$PLATFORM_OUTPUT_DIR" -p:UseRazorBuildServer=false -p:UseSharedCompilation=false

 PLATFORM_OUTPUT_DIR is the output directory for compiled languages available at build time.

-Typically .NET Core builds will start a collection of build servers, which are helpful for repeated builds.
-On Web PaaS, however, if this process is not disabled, the build process will not finish until the idle timeout is reached.
+Typically, .NET Core builds start a collection of build servers, which are helpful for repeated builds.
+On Web PaaS, however, if this process isn't disabled, the build process doesn't finish until the idle timeout is reached.

 dotnet build-server shutdown at the end of your build hook.